JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/npc/grazzt-mpmm.md

 ***Attack.*** Graz'zt makes one Wave of Sorrow attack.

 ***Dance, My Puppet!.*** One creature [charmed](/3-Mechanics/CLI/rules/conditions.md#charmed) by Graz'zt that Graz'zt can see must use its reaction to move up to its speed as Graz'zt directs.

+## Lair actions

+On initiative count 20 (losing initiative ties), Graz'zt can take one of the following lair actions; he can't take the same lair action two rounds in a row:

+- **Command.** Graz'zt casts the command spell on every creature of his choice in the lair.
+He needn't see each one, but he must be aware that an individual is in the lair to target that creature.
+He issues the same command to all the targets.
+- **Conjure Mirrors.** Smooth surfaces within the lair become as reflective as a polished mirror.
+Until a different lair action is used, creatures within the lair have disadvantage on Dexterity ([Stealth](/3-Mechanics/CLI/rules/skills.md#Stealth)) checks made to hide.

+## Regional effects

+The region containing Graz'zt's lair is warped by his magic, creating one or more of the following effects:

+- **Agitated Beasts.** Wild beasts within 6 miles of the lair break into frequent conflicts and coupling, mirroring the behavior that occurs during their mating seasons.
+- **Beguiling Realm.** Within 6 miles of the lair, all Wisdom ([Insight](/3-Mechanics/CLI/rules/skills.md#Insight)) checks have disadvantage, and all Charisma ([Deception](/3-Mechanics/CLI/rules/skills.md#Deception)) and Charisma ([Persuasion](/3-Mechanics/CLI/rules/skills.md#Persuasion)) checks have advantage.
+- **Mirrors Everywhere.** Flat surfaces within 1 mile of the lair that are made of stone or metal become highly reflective, as though polished to a shine.
+These surfaces become supernaturally mirrorlike.

+If Graz'zt dies, these effects fade over the course of `1d10` days.

+## Is homebrew

+false
 ```
 ^statblock